 Like Gary Vaynerchuk says, “marketers ruin everything.”
-But we’re gamedevs, right?
+But we’re musicians, right?
+We’re not marketers.

 You’re going to learn to be that writer.
-Your games can get tons of new players with search engine optimization.
+Your music can get tons of new listeners with search engine optimization.

 Wait, let’s backtrack a bit.
 I might need to explain SEO to you.
 SEO stands for Search Engine Optimization.